LuudJacobs/React-Better-BEM/README.md

 ### Nesting

 `<Bem/>` components can safely be nested.
-This will generate a new bem block 'namespace'. **todo:** inherit 'style' and 'strict' props, unless they're explicitly defined for the nested component.
+This will generate a new bem block 'namespace'.
+None of the properties are inherited.

 ### Example